alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today was the exam - everything went perfect.
 I also received some of my final grades, everything is good.

 **Thoughts**: Today's exam feelt super good, and now I have a two week break.
 Time to look for a job.

+### Day 56: August 15, Friday

+**Today's Progress**: Today I looked for and applied to some jobs.

+**Thoughts**: The second semester just ended, so it's time to look for jobs for the Co-op term.